dmh2000/ProviderX/futureproviderapp/README.md

 # futureproviderapp

-A SIMPLE example of using a FutureProvider
+A simple example of using a FutureProvider where the Future is genrated by an async method.

+All the code is in lib/main.dart